 We are addicts seeking recovery.
-We used drugs to cover up our feelings, and did whatever was necessary to get them.
-Many of us woke up sick, unable to make it to work, or went to work loaded.
+We used drugs to cover our feelings, and did whatever was necessary to get drugs.
+Many of us woke up sick, unable to make it to work or went to work loaded.
 Many of us stole to support our habit.
 We hurt the ones we loved.
-We did all these things and told ourselves, "We can handle it."
+We did all these things and told ourselves, "I can handle it."
 We were looking for a way out.
-We couldn't face life on its own terms.
+We couldn't face life on life's terms.
 In the beginning, using was fun.
-For us it became a habit and finally was necessary for survival.
+For us using became a habit and finally was necessary for survival.
 The progression of the disease was not apparent to us.
 We continued on the path of destruction, unaware of where it was leading us.
 We were addicts and did not know it.
-Through drugs we tried to avoid reality, pain and misery.
-When the drugs wore off, we realized that we still had the same problems and that they were becoming worse.
+Through drugs, we tried to avoid reality, pain and misery.
+When the drugs wore off, we realized that we still had the same problems, and they were becoming worse.
 We sought relief by using again and again-more drugs, more often.

 We sought help and found none.
-Often doctors didn't understand our dilemma; they tried to help by giving us medication.
-Our husbands, wives and loved ones gave us what they had and drained themselves in the hope that we would stop using or get better.
-We tried substituting one drug for another, but this only prolonged our pain.
-We tried limiting our usage to "social" amounts without success.
-There is no such thing as a "social addict."
+Often doctors didn't understand our dilemma.
+They tried to help by giving us medication.
+Our husbands, wives and loved ones gave us what they had and drained themselves in the hope that we would stop using or would get better.
+We tried substituting one drug for another but this only prolonged our pain.
+We tried limiting our usage to social amounts without success.
+There is no such thing as a social addict.
 Some of us sought an answer through churches, religions or cultism.
-Some sought a cure by geographic change, blaming our surroundings and living situations for our problems.
-This attempt only gave us a chance to take advantage of new people.
+Some sought a cure by geographic change.
+We blamed our surroundings and living situations for our problems.
+This attempt to cure our problems by moving gave us a chance to take advantage of new people.
 Some of us sought approval through sex or change of friends.
-This approval-seeking carried us further into our addiction.
+This approval-seeking behavior carried us further into our addiction.
 Some of us tried marriage, divorce or desertion.
 Regardless of what we tried, we could not escape from our disease.

 We reached a point in our lives where we felt like a lost cause.
-Our worth to our jobs, families and friends was little or none.
+We had little worth to family, friends or on the job.
 Many of us were unemployed and unemployable.
 Any form of success was frightening and unfamiliar.
 We didn't know what to do.
-As the self-loathing grew, we needed to use more and more to mask our feelings.
+As the feeling of self-loathing grew, we needed to use more and more to mask our feelings.
 We were sick and tired of pain and trouble.
 We were frightened and ran from the fear.
-No matter how far we ran, we always carried the fear with us.
+No matter how far we ran, we always carried fear with us.
 We were hopeless, useless and lost.
-Failure had become our way of life and self-esteem was nonexistent.
-Perhaps the most painful of all was the desperation of loneliness.
-Isolation and the denial of our addiction kept us moving along this downhill path.
+Failure had become our way of life and self-esteem was non-existent.
+Perhaps the most painful feeling of all was the desperation.
+Isolation and denial of our addiction kept us moving along this downhill path.
 Any hope of getting better disappeared.
 Helplessness, emptiness and fear became our way of life.
 We were complete failures.
 Personality change was what we really needed.
-Change from self-destructive patterns of life became necessary.
+Change from selfdestructive patterns of life became necessary.
 When we lied, cheated or stole, we degraded ourselves in our own eyes.
 We had had enough of self-destruction.
-We experienced how powerless we really are.
+We experienced our powerlessness.
 When nothing relieved our paranoia and fear, we hit bottom and became ready to ask for help.